ggiamagas/Marching_Interface/README.md

 interpolator.m: based on the values of the phase field on the vertexes of each cube it estimates the location of the 					intersection of the cube edge with the interface triangulation.m: the triangulation matrix figures.m: all plots

+An input folder should be created inside the folder where the .m files are.
+This folder should be named "input" and it should contain the fields that are going to be read, namely: phi.dat, u.dat, v.dat, w.dat and also the grid coordinate arrays x.dat, y.dat and z.dat.